 More to implementation than meets the eye

 A typical implementation project often requires more than just installing a packaged product.
 There’s normally more work needed for integration and fine-tuned algorithms.
-Clients may request everything from customized products to pre-testing or characterization evaluation in our DxO lab.
+Clients may request everything from customized products to pre-testing or characterization evaluation in our DxO lab (read more about our testing process and lab).
 The results are distilled down to a few important key variables.
 These are inputted into Vidhance, which automatically adjusts to make the best video enhancements and analysis possible.

 A “semi-automatic” process centered on maintaining generality as outlined in this post takes some effort in the short run but certainly pays off when scaling up in the long run.
 Ultimately, it’s easier to adapt the software to different devices, hardware configurations and client needs while making it easy to add additional features and serve more clients.
 And this is just barely scratching the service of what is possible.